zackees/fastled-wasm/README.md

 ## Hot reload by default

-Once launched, the compiler will remain open, listening to changes and recompiling as necessary and hot-reloading the sketch into the current browser.
+Once launched, the compiler will remain open, listening to changes and recompiling as necessary, hot-reloading the sketch into the current browser.

 This style of development should be familiar to those doing web development.